smsgateway24/wordpress/smssendver_one_phone/smssendver/readme.txt

 **********************************************************************************************************

-smsver.php - файл верификации кода из смс
+smsver.php - file verification of the code from the sms
 --------------------------------------------------------------------------------
 What adjustments can be made to work